DaveBackus/Data_Bootcamp_Book/graphs1.md

 **Creating an IPython notebook.** We can open a new IPython notebook by tracing the steps we took in the first class:

 * Start the Anaconda Launcher.
-* Click on ipython-notbook to launch Jupyter.
+* Click on ipython-notebook to launch Jupyter.
 This will open a tab in your browser with the word Jupyter at the top and your computer's directory structure below it.
 * In the browser tab, navigate to your `Data_Bootcamp` directory/folder.
 * Click on the New button in the upper right and choose Python 3.

 We now have an empty IPython notebook we play with.

 **Jupyter essentials.**  In your browser, you should have an empty notebook with the word Jupyter at the top.
 Below it is a **menubar** with the words File, Edit, View, Cell, Kernel, and Help.
 Below that is a **toolbar** with various buttons.
-You should see all of these components here:
+You can see all of these components here:

 ![Jupyter environment](figs/jupyter_notebook.png "Jupyter")